paketo-buildpacks/rfcs/text/0000-reproducible-spdx.md

 - What should the version 5 UUID of the SBOM be based on?
 The only data currently available to `Read()` is the contents of the SBOM itself.
+- Is hashing the SBOM struct actually reproducible?
+If it's not, this proposal doesn't solve our problem.

 {{REMOVE THIS SECTION BEFORE RATIFICATION!}}